 Investing in something for a long-term benefit is the best investment ever.
-If you currently finding hard to blog on weekdays then take time out on weekends and make sure that the time you are investing actually count.
+If you currently finding hard to blog on weekdays then take time out on weekends and make sure that the time you are investing count.

 4. Do Cheat

 Yes, a little bit of cheat is fine.
 When working full time in the office, try to search for something you can write on or a place you want to next visit.
-Even you can check the article on how it has performed and analysis what more can be done to improve.
+Even you can check the article on how it has performed and analyze what more can be done to improve.